Cold Sore Facts

 What is the best treatment for cold sores?

 Cold sores will go away naturally by themselves without any treatment.
-However, you can speed the healing time of cold sore symptoms by using the Dynamiclear Cold Sore Gel and by taking certain supplements that have been proven to be effective against HSV (the virus that causes cold sores).
+However, you can speed the healing time of cold sore symptoms by using the Dynamiclear and by taking certain supplements that have been proven to be effective against HSV (the virus that causes cold sores).

 A balanced diet with lots of fresh fruit and vegetables, that is low in arginine, is also recommended if the cold sores occur frequently.
-Download the Cold Sore Free Diet Guide (PDF) for more information.
+Download the Herpes Free Diet Guide (PDF) for more information.

 Home remedies for cold sores?